NxPKG/khulnasoft-docs/content/analytics/web-analytics/getting-started/_index.md

 {{<Aside type="warning" header="Important">}}

-If you have a `Cache-Control` header set to `public, no-transform`, Cloudflare proxy will not be able to modify the original payload of the website.
+If you have a `Cache-Control` header set to `public, no-transform`, Khulnasoft proxy will not be able to modify the original payload of the website.
 Therefore, the Beacon script will not be automatically injected to your site, and Web Analytics will not work.
 Refer to [Origin cache control](/cache/concepts/cache-control/) for more information.

 {{</Aside>}}